Leocraft1/Leolib/README.md

 -------------------------NAVIGATING JAVADOC----------------------------

-To open JAVADOC you need to download the JAVADOC.zip file, unzip it and go in javadoc folder, than click index.html and it should open it in the web browser.
+To open JAVADOC you need to download the JAVADOC.zip file, unzip it and go in javadoc folder, then click index.html and it should open it in the web browser.
 From then you can navigate into the documentation by clicking each package's information

 No Copyright, feel free to use this in your project, from the smallest to the biggest and even make mods.